How hard can it be? Visit the market. Eat. Drink. Admire the items for sale. Buy the items for sale. Go home happy and at peace with the world.

 The mugs carry a deposit so don’t be shocked when they ask for €10 for the punch priced at just €5 on the board above the stall.

-Return the mug for the deposit or simply keep it as a souvenir: most markets have their own unique annual design, which many visitors treat as collectibles.
+Return the mug to reclaim the deposit or simply keep it as a souvenir: most markets have their own unique annual design, which many visitors treat as collectibles.

 Unless you fall head-over-heels in love with an item, don’t buy anything straightaway.
 The markets have lots of interesting stalls, and you might regret having spent your holiday money when you turn the next corner.